Europe

 Crisis a la Milanese

-If Italy’s a country on the brink, it doesn’t show it.
+If Italy's a country on the brink, it doesn't show it.
 At least not in Milan.
-Along the city’s rainswept streets, thousand of designer-clad people hit the shops this weekend, unperturbed at the prospect of the government’s likely collapse and the risk of a financial meltdown.
+Along the city's rainswept streets, thousand of designer-clad people hit the shops this weekend, unperturbed at the prospect of the government's likely collapse and the risk of a financial meltdown.
 At a small deli called Pack overpriced but delicious pieces of Bresaola and Parmegiano are sold in green-and-gold Harrods-like wrapping.
-La Rinascente, the city’s upmarket department store, is packed with high-rolling shoppers and the nightclub under the main Armani store is heaving with models and their male accoutrements.
+La Rinascente, the city's upmarket department store, is packed with high-rolling shoppers and the nightclub under the main Armani store is heaving with models and their male accoutrements.
 Here life remains dolce.
-Of course Milan is not Italy – it is the country’s commercial
+Of course Milan is not Italy – it is the country's commercial heartland, a little Germany south of the Dolomites.

 A belaboured EU position

 While the Coalition is split over Europe, Labour does not look like they are in a much better position.
-Ed Miliband told the BBC that he was in favour of the Euro; Ed Balls would presumably tackle anyone to avoid that becoming the party’s policy.
-Meanwhile Douglas Alexander, Labour’s brainy Shadow Foreign Secretary, has yet to make a game-changing intervention.
+Ed Miliband told the BBC that he was in favour of the Euro; Ed Balls would presumably tackle anyone to avoid that becoming the party's policy.
+Meanwhile Douglas Alexander, Labour's brainy Shadow Foreign Secretary, has yet to make a game-changing intervention.
 Their predicament is obvious.
 Should Labour accept the narrative of renegotiation but opt for different areas to opt out of than those favoured by the Tories?
-Or should they, like William Borroughs, stand astride history and scream “stop”, arguing for a pro-European position?
-Seemingly caught between the two views, the
+Or should they, like William Borroughs, stand astride history and scream "stop", arguing for a pro-European position?
+Seemingly caught between the two views, the party's criticism of the government is like those two old-age pensioners in Woody Allen's joke.

 Papandreou wins no confidence vote, but appears set to stand down

 The political situation in Greece remains unclear this morning.
 George Papandreou’s government survived last night’s confidence vote.
 But the main opposition party has rejected the idea of a national government and Papandreou’s finance minister appears to be maneuvering to replace him.
 Papandreou’s victory in the no confidence vote means that there probably won’t be elections in Greece this year.
 But the huge difficulties involved in implementing the austerity plan remain.
 The measures continue to command little public support and the opposition will continue to criticise them.
-The debt deal proposals will also have to win parliamentary approval at some point soon and the French and the Germans are, The Independent

 Cameron leaves Cannes with an IMF headache